Resources › Intelligence

 CSATDifficultyTrends

 CSAT is qualifying — score 33% and it does not count against you.
 That framing leads many aspirants to under-prepare for it, treating it as a checkbox rather than an actual test.
-The data suggests this is becoming a more expensive mistake each year.
+The data suggests that is a mistake — and one that became sharply more expensive in 2025.

 The difficulty distribution, year by year